threefoldfoundation/books/content/mytwin/skills/extra/browse.md

 ## My Private Safe Browser

 Browsing the internet present risks.
-There are many sites which have malicious code embedded in what look like harmless web pages.
-This malicious content gets uploaded to your browser and might trick you in agreeing malicious code in your local browser on you local machine.
-This is a fairly common practice and people are being tricked into providing information of access to information which they should not.
+There are many sites which have malicious codes embedded in what look like harmless web pages.
+These malicious contents get uploaded to your browser and might trick you in agreeing malicious codes in your local browser or you local machine.
+This is a fairly common practice and people are being tricked into providing information of access to others which they should not.

-The Surf Safe option of the twin provider a virtual browser on the twin that browses the internet on behalf off the person who operates the twin.
+The Surf Safe option of the twin provides a virtual browser on the twin that browses the internet on behalf off the person who operates the twin.

 ```mermaid